-'My main focus is financial independence, not early retirement'
+'My focus is financial independence, not early retirement'

 Three years ago we first profiled seven Aussies who are working towards early retirement.

 Money caught up with them again to find out how their plans and investments have fared during COVID-19.

 Jason has been on the retire-early journey for 20 years and is on the verge of deciding whether to leave his well-paid corporate job.
 He is in his late 40s.